robotenique/website/README.md

 [Check out the website!](https://linux.ime.usp.br/~robotenique/prog/wk/)

 Welcome to the repository for the Law of large numbers website!
 Here is where we upload the latest version of the website.

-Here it is, explained, how it works:
+---

+## You do not need to download anything!

+You can use the project without downloading anything, just click [here](https://linux.ime.usp.br/~robotenique/prog/wk/).

+---

+###Você não precisa baixar nada!

+Você pode checar o projeto integral sem baixar nada.
+Só clique [aqui](https://linux.ime.usp.br/~robotenique/prog/wk/).

 ---